ThePoorPilot/Unofficial-Spotify/README.md

 <code> sudo ./install.sh</code>

 ### Credits
-I personally built the Debian package.
+I personally build the Debian package using GitHub Actions.

-For the Arch Package I compiled CReimer's AUR package here: https://aur.archlinux.org/packages/spotify-snap/
+In experimentation, I compiled CReimer's AUR package here: https://aur.archlinux.org/packages/spotify-snap/

-The Slack Package is based upon the "spotify-bin" slackbuilds package.
+In experimentation, the Slack Package is based upon the "spotify-bin" slackbuilds package.

 A lot of build code is inspired from https://github.com/megamaced/spotify-easyrpm